USB: Power

-Upstream USB connectors supply power at a nominal 5 V DC via the V_BUS pin to downstream USB devices.
+USB host and hub recepticles supply power at a nominal 5 V DC via the V_BUS pin to upstreaming USB devices.

 Low-power and high-power devices

-This section describes the power distribution model of USB that existed before Power-Delivery (USB-PD).
-On devices that do not use PD, USB provides up to 4.5 W through Type-A and Type-B connectors, and up to 15 W through USB-C. All pre-PD USB power is provided at 5 V.
+This section describes the power distribution model of USB that existed before USB Power Delivery (USB-PD).
+On devices that do not use BC or PD, USB provides up to 4.5 W through Type-A and Type-B connectors, and up to 15 W through USB-C. All pre-PD USB power is provided at 5 V.

 For a host providing power to devices, USB has a concept of the unit load.
 Any device may draw power of one unit, and devices may request more power in these discrete steps.
 It is not required that the host provide requested power, and a device may not draw more power than negotiated.

 Low-power devices can draw no more than one unit.
 All devices must act as low-power devices when starting out as unconfigured.
 For USB devices up to USB 2.0 a unit load is 100 mA (or 500 mW), while USB 3.0 defines a unit load as 150 mA (750 mW).
 Full-featured USB-C can support low-power devices with a unit load of 250 mA (or 1250 mW).

 High-power devices, e.g. typical 2.5-inch hard disk drives, can draw more than one unit.
 USB up to 2.0 allows a host or hub to provide up to 2.5 W to each device, in five discrete steps of 100 mA, and SuperSpeed devices (USB 3.x) allows a host or a hub to provide up to 4.5 W in six steps of 150 mA.

 USB-C allows for dual-lane operation of USB 3.x with larger unit load (250 mA; up to 7.5 W).
 USB-C also allows for Type-C Current as a replacement for USB BC, signaling power availability in a simple way, without needing any data connection.